 At the lab, the contaminants collected are stained and put under a microscope at various magnifications.
 The contaminant count on the sample is used to estimate contaminants in the air.

-Advantages: Vacuum pumps and detector tubes may test for a wide spectrum of contaminants.
+- Vacuum pumps and detector tubes may test for a wide spectrum of contaminants.
 H4Disadvantages of broad-spectrum sampling

-Disadvantages: A disadvantage of vacuum pumps is that you need to adjust the sample time based on the humidity and perceived cleanliness of the environment you are testing.
+- Vacuum pumps need to adjust the sample time based on the humidity and perceived cleanliness of the environment you are testing.

 These are electronic devices not entirely unlike a scanning device from a science-fiction show.
 They measure such things as temperature, formaldehyde, carbon dioxide, humidity, particulate matter, and total VOCs.
-Inside a handheld monitor are dedicated sensors for each contaminant it measures.
-The coolest might be the way monitors measure particulates; to do this, the monitor shines a laser on a sensor and measures the amount of interference.
+Handheld detectors contain dedicated sensors for each contaminant.
+For instance, they measure particulates by shining a laser on a sensor and measuring the amount of interference.

 Handheld detectors are most often used by IAQ professionals, but they don’t take a great deal of expertise to learn.
 You can purchase one online for anywhere between $100-$1,000 dollars.